Ranagol/webpage-template/readme.md

 app\models\User.php.
 After this setup we can use models like in Laravel. illuminate/database composer package is used for this feature.
 The users and the seeders table is created by migrations, and seeded by a seeder.

+(Enter into the php container with: docker-compose exec -it php-container bash ) Migration command: composer migrate
+Seeding command: composer seed

 ## 3.8 Routes